hzqst/metamod-fallguys/README_FALLGUYS.md

 ```

-//pEntity is visible to "pPlayer" and "pPlayer2" and invisbie to any other players.
+//pEntity is visible to "pPlayer" and "pPlayer2" while keep invisbie to any other players.

 g_EntityFuncs.SetEntitySemiVisible(pEntity.edict(), (1 << (pPlayer.entindex() - 1)) |  (1 << (pPlayer2.entindex() - 1)) );